Today I’m going to give you my take on having sales, giving discounts, pay what you want, and pay what you can in your business.

 I don’t do discounts on the Take Off program, but I was mindful that I had created this environment where people were waiting for auction because of how many we ran in 2017.

-So in 2018, only 2 auctions will be happening: The 30k member’s party and the mega-Christmas auction.
+In 2018, only twp auctions will be happening: The 30k member’s party and the mega-Christmas auction.
 I’m leaving it at that, and I’m very comfortable with that decision.

 In 2019, who knows if I’ll run another one.
 A lot of people have spent the first half of the year waiting for an auction and missing out on their opportunity to get started straight away.